-The role of a Texas bartender goes beyond the simple ability to pour a beer well or create a cocktail.
+The role of a bartender in texas goes beyond the simple ability to pour a beer well or create a cocktail.
 While being a skilled mixologist is great, a successful bartender is also required to be both intuitive and a great conversationalist.
 Bartenders also need to meet physical requirements such as the ability to work long hours on their feet and many times to work under pressure in a fast-paced and sometimes challenging environment.

 Responsibilities of a bartender may include:

 - Serving customers

 - Pouring drinks such as beer and wine and making cocktails

 - Checking ID of patrons to ensure they are legally allowed to purchase alcohol

 - Restocking the bar with supplies